continuedev/amplified.dev/index.md

 Your system will likely not be the best when you first stand it up, but if you collect data, you will set yourself up to improve it over time.
 You’ll also be able to show the value / ROI / positive impact on productivity.
 This will set you up to get more budget and resources from your organization for future system investments.

-When you use LLMs while coding, you create development data that shows the step-by-step process a developer takes to complete a task, the context a developer uses to decide what to do at each step, and natural language that explains the reasoning behind the steps.
+When you use LLMs while coding, you generate development data that shows the step-by-step process taken to complete a task, the context used to decide what to do at each step, and natural language that explains the reasoning behind the steps.
 It’s data on how you build software—the stuff that happens in between Git commits, which is created as a by-product of using LLMs while coding.

 If vendors collect your data without at least giving you access to it, they are likely not a good fit.
 AI models are as good at coding as they are because developers made their code publicly available on GitHub, and you being able to keep your development data is going to be critical for your ability to understand and improve your AI software development system in the future.